-One must first imagine the spatial layout of the task, with the Describer sitting on the right to describe the picture rimmed in red.
-The Matcher, seated on the left, must pick the "corresponding" picture.
-If it seems obvious to the reader that the right hand or bottom picture on the left is the correct match ("the same picture"), consider a Describer, seated facing West, who uses an absolute frame of reference and describes his picture as (for example) "two animals facing East" or, alternatively who says "the animal directly facing me is on the south."
+One must first imagine the spatial layout of the task, with the Describer sitting on the right to describe the picture with a thick border.
+The Matcher, seated on the left, must pick the corresponding picture.
+If it seems obvious to the reader that the left hand bottom picture on the left is the correct match ("the same picture"), consider a Describer, seated on the right and physically facing West, who uses an absolute frame of reference and describes his picture as (for example) "two animals facing East" or, alternatively who says "the animal directly facing me is on the south".
 Which of the Matcher's pictures would now be the correct match?
-The actual arrangement of signers for this particular description, shown in Figure 43, further complicates matters because the Describer's slide was projected vertically on a computer screen, whereas the Matchers were presented with an array of printed photographs arranged horizontally on the table, requiring a further transposition of perspective.
+The actual arrangement of signers for this particular description, shown in Fig. 39, further complicates matters because the Describer's slide was projected vertically on a computer screen, whereas the Matchers were presented with an array of printed photographs arranged horizontally on the table, requiring a further transposition of perspective.